dotlang/language/README.md

 A function call with union data (e.g. `int|string`) means there must be functions defined for all possible types in the union (e.g. for `int` and `string`).

 You can prefix `::` with a conditional, enclosed in braces.
-Return will be triggered only if the condition is satisfied (Example 10).
+Return will be triggered and it's expression will be evaluated only if the condition is satisfied (Example 10).

 If function output is a single identifier, you can omit parentheses in output type, otherwise they are mandatory (Example 11).